 Episode

 Drs.
-Elliot and Murray discuss their program for training counselors to work in rural areas.
+Elliott and Murray discuss their program for training counselors to work in rural areas.
 They share the challenges they have faced and talk about how educators and supervisors can approach readying students to work in rural communities.

 Guests